What is Technical Analysis? - Forex Technical Analysis Course - Forex Technical Analysis Live Forex Charts

 There are many Forex Technical Analysis tools available provided to facilitate this study

 Longer forex chart time frames establish more stronger support and resistance levels.
-Forex traders can use these support and resistance levels to determine when to enter or exit an open position.
+Traders can use these support and resistance levels to determine when to enter or exit an open position.

-If forex price crosses above the simple moving average then it will keep on moving up.
+If price crosses above the simple moving average then it will keep on moving up.

-If forex price crosses below the SMA then it will keep moving down
+If price crosses below the SMA then it will keep moving down

 These are examples of forex strategies that can be used individually or combined.